-The Certificate in Sōtō Zen Buddhist Studies is intended for two types of students: (1) IBS degree (M.A., M.A.B.S., or M.Div.) program students who wish to demonstrate substantive knowledge of Sōtō Zen history, teachings and practice; and (2) students from outside the IBS, particularly Sōtō Zen priests, lay and monastic teachers and students, who wish to enhance their engagement with the tradition and their communities through systemic graduate level study.
-Students will develop the ability to place critical scholarship in relationship to received teachings, mutually benefiting both the study and practice of Soto Zen Buddhism.
+The Certificate in Sōtō Zen Buddhist Studies is intended for two types of students: (1) IBS degree program students who wish to demonstrate substantive knowledge of Sōtō Zen history, teachings and practice; and (2) students from outside the IBS, particularly Sōtō Zen priests, lay and monastic teachers and students, who wish to enhance their engagement with the tradition and their communities through systemic graduate level study.
+Students will develop the ability to place critical scholarship in relationship to received teachings, mutually benefiting both the study and practice of Sōtō Zen Buddhism.